Do you have questions about employment at and beyond F&M? Are you considering graduate school in the future?

 If you are interested in pursuing an internship abroad, in a country other than your home country, one of the easiest way to do so is through a specific program.
 F&M's Office of Off-Campus Study offers a variety of approved programs, some of which include an internship component.
 Other organizations, such as IES Internships, are specifically dedicated to helping students secure international internships, and all of the appropriate visas, for a fee.
 If you want to pursue an opportunity on your own, you will need to research that country's visa requirements and restrictions before looking for internship opportunities.

 In some countries, undergraduate internships are not common practice.
 One way to gain experience is through volunteering.
 There are a number of websites which detail volunteering opportunities, some of which contain more structured programs and charge a fee to participate.
 Select websites include: Idealist, Transitions Abroad and Go Abroad.

 ...pursue an internship in the U.S.

 In addition to searching for internships via Handshake or job/internship boards, OSPGD advisers can help you identify opportunities and prepare your resume and any other internship application documents.
+You can use GoinGlobal to search for information about living and working in various U.S. cities.
 However, all F1 International students completing an internship in the U.S. must:

 - have a declared major, and